cworf/LBA/wp-content/plugins/portfolio-gallery/readme.txt

 7 Views of Portfolio Gallery :

-*   Blocks Toggle Up/Down - Portfolio Gallery
+*   Blocks Toggle Up/Down
-*   Full-Height Blocks - Portfolio Gallery
+*   Full-Height Blocks
-*   Gallery / Content-Popup - Portfolio Gallery
+*   Gallery / Content-Popup
-*   Full-Width Blocks - Portfolio Gallery
+*   Full-Width Blocks
-*   FAQ Toggle Up/Down - Portfolio Gallery
+*   FAQ Toggle Up/Down
-*   Content Slider - Portfolio Gallery
+*   Content Slider
-*   Lightbox Gallery - Portfolio Gallery
+*   Lightbox Gallery

-*    Sorting & Category for every view of portfolio gallery - Portfolio Gallery
+*    Sorting & Category for every view of portfolio gallery
-*    Unlimited amount of images or videos to be added to the Portfolio Gallery - Portfolio Gallery
+*    Unlimited amount of images or videos to be added to the Portfolio Gallery
-*	 Possibility of adding various portfolios - Portfolio Gallery
+*	 Possibility of adding various portfolios
-*    Possibility of adding various images or videos for each portfolio gallery - Portfolio Gallery
+*    Possibility of adding various images or videos for each portfolio gallery
-*    Image, title and description to the Portfolio Gallery - Portfolio Gallery
+*    Image, title and description to the Portfolio Gallery
-*    Possibility to add URL to tailor specific pages to the Portfolio Gallery - Portfolio Gallery
+*    Possibility to add URL to tailor specific pages to the Portfolio Gallery
-*    Possibility to use different Portfolios / Galleries for different pages - Portfolio Gallery
+*    Possibility to use different Portfolios / Galleries for different pages
-*    Autogenerated shortcode for the easier process of adding the Portfolio / Gallery to the posts/pages/templates - Portfolio Gallery
+*    Autogenerated shortcode for the easier process of adding the Portfolio / Gallery to the posts/pages/templates
-*    Possibility to add Portfolio / Gallery in widgets right from widgets admin panel - Portfolio Gallery
+*    Possibility to add Portfolio / Gallery in widgets right from widgets admin panel
 *    Drag and Drop functionality.
-Drag and drop images/projects to rearrange their sequence in the Portfolio / Gallery - Portfolio Gallery
+Drag and drop images/projects to rearrange their sequence in the Portfolio / Gallery
-*    Full Documentation - Portfolio Gallery
+*    Full Documentation
-*	 Sample Portfolios / Galleries Included - Portfolio Gallery
+*	 Sample Portfolios / Galleries Included

-### 7 Views Options - Portfolio Gallery:
+### 7 Views Options:

-*   Blocks Toggle Up/Down - Portfolio Gallery
+*   Blocks Toggle Up/Down

 Portfolio Gallery - Quite an interesting view for portfolio gallery.
 All images/videos with its title and “down-arrow” are at the bottom.
 When you click on the arrow, smoothly opens the text to the image/video, as well as other images/videos which you add as additional to your portfolio gallery.
 The all images/videos of portfolio gallery project become large and open with popup.
 There is a button labeled «view more» at the bottom of the text, which will move to more information.
 Arrow-down has already become a cross which close the text back.
 If the pictures are under each other, the opened text moves other images/video thumbnail of the portfolio gallery project toward.
 Simple and compact.

-*   Full-Height Blocks - Portfolio Gallery
+*   Full-Height Blocks

 Portfolio Gallery - Full-Height Blocks of Portfolio Gallery is a type of view demonstrating a tape of images/videos, which allows to see the text and other images/videos under the main image/video with its title.
 All additional images/videos become large when clicking on them, and open with popup.
 It has “View more” button at the bottom of the text for each portfolio gallery project.

-*   Gallery / Content-Popup - Portfolio Gallery
+*   Gallery / Content-Popup

 Portfolio Gallery - Gallery / Content-Popup of Portfolio Gallery is a type of view, which has the following characteristics: It opens each project of portfolio gallery from your tape increasing them as popup, with the text and other images/videos inside, next to the main image/video.
 Inside popup you can find the thumbnail/additional images, which you have added to each project of the gallery.
 There is also a button “View more” inside, which allows opening more information about the portfolio gallery project content. using right left arrows inside the popup you can slide within all gallery projects.
 The “cross” button in the upper right corner closes the popup going back to the gallery items.

-*   Full-Width Blocks - Portfolio Gallery
+*   Full-Width Blocks

 Portfolio Gallery - Full-Width Blocks of Portfolio Gallery is a type of view, which looks like portfolio gallery project which demonstrates images or videos on the left side, and title + description text on the right side.
 It allows to see your main image with its additional images under it and the text disposed next to the image.
 The title is above the text and “View more” button is at the bottom of the text.
 All images can be opened and enlarged with lightbox tool of portfolio gallery.

-*   FAQ Toggle Up/Down - Portfolio Gallery
+*   FAQ Toggle Up/Down

 Portfolio Gallery - FAQ Toggle Up/Down of Portfolio Gallery - FAQ Toggle view is very simple.
 You can see only the titles of the portfolio gallery project and down-arrow button.
 Clicking on down-arrow button smoothly opens the text downwards and “view more” button under it.
 So there are no images/videos only the text.
 Pressing on the cross you can close the text and go back to titles.

-*   Content Slider - Portfolio Gallery
+*   Content Slider

 Portfolio Gallery - Content Slider of Portfolio Gallery is a type of view, which gives you an ability to see photos/videos with slider, the text is next to the image/video with the title above.
 Every slide is represented as one project of the portfolio gallery.
 Just simply press the arrows on the upper right corner and slide the content of portfolio gallery projects.

-*   Lightbox Gallery - Portfolio Gallery
+*   Lightbox Gallery

 Portfolio Gallery - Lightbox Gallery of Portfolio Gallery is a type of gallery view involves only preview of images without description text.
 The title comes up from the bottom of the image as you hover the mouse on it.
 Images and Videos become larger with the lightbox and you can slide to watch them.
 Pay attention, this portfolio gallery demonstrates only main image/videos of the whole project.

-### Unlimited Amount Of Portfolios And Projects - Portfolio Gallery
+### Unlimited Amount Of Portfolios And Projects

 Add unlimited number of images and videos in a single project Drag and drop to change their order.And you can create unlimited of such projects in unlimited portfolios.

-### Title And Description - Portfolio Gallery
+### Title And Description

 Important possibility to add title and description to each image.Nicely imported title and description with project images give your portfolio professional view.